What Is a Refugee? What Is it Like to Leave Home?

 What do you think people would say if they knew that America admitted very few Jews during World War II?
 Why?
 How does this relate to how people were discussing refugees from Syria?
 (10 minutes)

-Distribute to students a copy of the backpack handout (below).
+Distribute a copy of the backpack handout (below).
 Using the examples of Harry and Ahmad from the video, explain that many refugees must leave their homes quickly, sometimes within minutes, and have little time to plan or prepare.
 They must keep survival in mind.
-On the handout each student lists 20 things that they will put into their backpack and take with them as they flee their home.
+On the handout each person lists 20 things that they will put into their backpack and take with them as they flee their home.

-Have students share this with a partner.
+Have them share this with a partner.

 Then give time to share with a partner what they chose and why.